jrucho/YTbeatmakercues/README.md

 https://www.instagram.com/reel/DKsfsPPMOxg/?igsh=NzkzdDVhajFrZWk1

-Mark cue points, play drum sounds, and customize your experience on YouTube.
 The extension supports managing multiple sample packs at once.
 Use the multi- select dropdown in the advanced panel to load several packs together or delete unused ones.
 Creating a new pack only asks for a name; you can later import